Lovingly written and submitted by Xandra.

 index.html page.
 Having to search for the "next" button on the webring widget can be annoying for visitors to your site, and it breaks the spirit of being in a webring.
 The idea is that you can feasibly travel to each website in the webring without having to click off into any other part of the site.

 Web cliques (shortened to just "cliques") are usually split into a couple of variations: either the clique is a link that goes back to the main clique website which then lists off all the members of the clique (a text clique) or there is an interactive element, such as creating pixel art, displayed on your own website that then links to other members in the clique in order to join (a pixel clique).
 Cliques can vary widely in theme, aesthetic, and overall function, so try to explore some and see which ones you'd like to add to your site.
 Pixel cliques are a fun way to express your creativity through pixel art, creating anything that could be collected (from teacups to pills to rooms in a tower, and everything in-between!) to be displayed on your website.
+(We try to keep up with a running list on our Resources List.)
 There are text cliques for your astrological sign, protectors of your websites, fictional character claims, what your website would be scented, whether or not you like cats, whether or not you're a cool cat... the possibilities are endless!

 Fanlistings are also a type of clique in a way, but it's a list of people who are a fan of a particular thing, and having a website is not required.
 You can read more about fanlistings over at TheFanlistings.org, which is a listing of fanlistings.